ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - Shot more graduation pictures, this time a group of 3.
 - Finished curating the `Gitbook`!
 - Posted to LinkedIn about the `Gitbook`.
+- Tried out different online coding assessment testing such as `DevSkiller` and `Codility`.

 # April 26, 2019